 Element Description Com Timeout Timeout USB/RS232 (in milliseconds) Default value: 5, Range: 565535 Defines the max. time between two subsequent bytes or blocks of a transferred message.
 For more information about the timeout refer to the external programming documentation "Programming ModBus & SCPI".
-Timeout ETH (in seconds) Default value: 5, Range: 565535 Defines a timeout after which the device would close the socket connection if there was no command communication between the controlling unit (PC, PLC etc.) and the device for the adjusted time.
-The timeout is ineffective as long as option "TCP keep-alive" is enabled and the keep-alive feature supported in the currently used network.
-Com Protocols Enables or disables SCPI or ModBus RTU communication protocols for the device.
+Timeout ETH (in seconds) Default value: 5, Range: 565535 Defines the "keep-alive timeout" property of a network connection in seconds.
+If there was no command communication between the controlling unit (PC, PLC etc.) and the device for the adjusted time, it will close the socket connection.
+Com Protocols Enables or disables SCPI or ModBus communication protocols for the device.
 The change is immediately effective after submitting it with ENTER button.
 Only one of both can be disabled.
 Logging Enables/disables the "log to USB stick" feature.
 Once enabled, you can define the log interval (multiple steps, 500 ms 5 s) and the control method.
 For more refer to "3.4.10.
 Recording to USB stick (logging)".